Pastor Zip's US Lutheran Web Links

 Lutheran Churches in the United States

-About 96% of the some 7.8 million Lutherans in North America (a figure reported by the Lutheran World Federation in early 2009) are members of the following three church bodies:
+About 96% of the some 7.8 million Lutherans in North America (figures reported by the Lutheran World Federation in early 2009) are members of the first three of the following church bodies:

 The Evangelical Lutheran Church in America